S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

 \section{Evaluation}

-In this section, we first perform a quantitative evaluation of our framework, measuring both the mapping quality for spatial structure and the detection and tracking performance for moving objects.
-We then conduct a detailed ablation study in highly dynamic simulation environments to further investigate the effectiveness of our framework.
+In this section, we first quantitatively and qualitatively evaluate \textnameSMAT{} in terms of the mapping quality for spatial structure and the performance of detecting and tracking moving objects.
+We then conduct a detailed ablation study in dynamic simulation environments to further investigate the effectiveness of \textnameSMAT{}.